Is Protein Powder Safe During Pregnancy? A Dietitian Answers

 • Protein powder - 20-25g per 30g scoop

-While it’s best to meet your protein requirements through whole food sources, if that’s not possible, a protein powder can be a convenient way to add some additional protein to your diet.
+While it’s best to meet your protein requirements through whole food sources, if that’s not possible, a protein supplement such as protein powder or protein shakes can be a convenient way to add some additional protein to your diet.

 But, some protein powders may not be suitable during pregnancy.
 Here’s what you need to keep in mind when choosing a protein powder.